nextflow-io/website/content/blog/2016/best-practice-for-reproducibility.md

 ### Conclusion

 With this approach the reproducilbility triangle is complete.
-But it must be noted that this does not guard against conceptial or implemenation errors.
+But it must be noted that this does not guard against conceptual or implementation errors.
 It does not replace proper documentation.
 What it does is to provide transparency to a result.

 The assumption that the deterministic nature of computation makes results insusceptible